SpooshDoosh/MP3-ReptilianDictionary/TESTING.md

     * Eventually realised that I had not put "method='POST'" into register.html form.

+* Delete button on edit_word.html not working and throwing an error.

+    * I was using the 'remove()' method which is now deprecated.
+It has since changed to 'delete_one()' or 'delete_many()'.

 ## Unresolved

 * Unable to change input colour for "word defintion" on add_word.html.